An Alignment Between the CRA's Essential Requirements and the ATT&CK's Mitigations: Conclusion

 The paper presented an alignment evaluation of the Cyber Resilience Act and the \attck~framework's mitigations for enterprises and industrial control systems.
 The conclusion is clear: the two align generally well with each other (RQ.1).
 This conclusion can be seen to also raise the CRA's legitimacy in a sense that its essential cyber security requirements are well-known means to improve the cyber security of network-connected products.
 With respect to the CRA, only data minimization, data erasure, and vulnerability coordination are absent among the \attck's mitigations considered (RQ.2).
 With respect to the mitigations, there are also some but not many gaps~(RQ.2).
 Among these gaps is a recommendation related to residual risks.
 Since the CRA is a risk-based regulation, meaning that also its essential cyber security requirements should be prioritized according to risks identified, the residual risk concept is worth explicitly singling out from the gaps.

-Regarding future research, (a)~it seems sensible to further continue the alignment studies of cyber security standards.
+Regarding future research, (a)~it seems sensible to further continue alignment studies with alternative cyber security frameworks~\cite{NIST25} and particularly standards.
 Such studies are important because following the upcoming harmonized standards will in most cases provide a presumption of conformity and compliance with the CRA, as is typical also in many other domains in the European Union~\text{\cite{Hallensleben25, Ruohonen22ICLR}}.
-However, alignment evaluations are not sufficient alone; (b)~once the standards have been made, also they should be evaluated, including with respect to their practical usefulness, preciseness and clarity~\cite{ETSI24, Munroe98}, rigor, scope, complexity, and other related evaluation criteria for standards.
-In a similar vein, (c)~it seems that empirical evaluations are mostly absent with respect to the \attck's usefulness for practitioners, including with respect to the mitigations offered.
-As was noted, the framework operates at a rather high abstraction level, which \text{may---or} may \text{not---decrease} their practical usefulness.
+However, alignment evaluations are not sufficient alone; (b)~once the standards have been made, also they should be evaluated, including with respect to their practical usefulness, preciseness and clarity~\cite{ETSI24}, rigor, scope, complexity, and other related evaluation criteria for standards.
+In a similar vein, (c)~it seems that empirical evaluations are mostly absent with respect to the \attck's usefulness for practitioners.
+As was noted, the framework operates at a rather high abstraction level, which \text{may---or} may \text{not---decrease} its~practical~usefulness.

 Regarding these three paths for future research, the concepts of layering and layers could be used to move beyond mappings and alignments---a high-level concept, such as a legal cyber security requirement, should ideally descend into lower level layers, including concrete, technical layers~\cite{Schumacher03}.
 This point also reiterates the importance of standards, which too should arguably be specific enough but still applicable to a wide range of products.
 Reaching a good balance in this regard may even be crucial for a success of the CRA in improving the cyber security of network-connected products in the future.